Call to partecipate to 2018-19 A.Y. IMAT.

 Applicants for Medicine and Surgery course can enrol only after having successfully passed the entrance IMAT examination tests required.

-The 2017 Medical Admissions Test for European students will take place on September 14th in Rome and many other cities across the world (see here the complete list).
+The 2018 Medical Admissions Test for European students will take place on September 13th in Rome at 14:00 and many other cities across the world (see here the complete list).
 You can find the offical call here, the Annex A here, the Annex B here and the regional decree for transfer here (all information are referred to the previous IMAT).

 European Citizens & Non-EU Citizen (with Italian Residence):